What Is HIPAA-Compliant Videoconferencing?

 - Requires HIPAA-covered entities to provide notification following a PHI breach

-Make sure your organization understands each of these rules and how to comply with them before implementing any videoconferencing as part of the medical practice.
+Ensure your organization understands the rules and how to comply with them before implementing any videoconferencing technology.

 Best Practices for HIPAA-Compliant Videoconferencing

-Because of the many specific rules surrounding PHI and ePHI, FaceTime or Skype just won’t cut it when it comes to videoconferencing for telehealth.
+Because of the many specific rules surrounding PHI and ePHI, FaceTime or free versions of Zoom won’t cut it when it comes to HIPAA-compliant videoconferencing.
 For a video service to be HIPAA-compliant, it must:

 - Use encryption.
-To adequately protect patient data, a video service must use data encryption transmission technology.
+A video service must use data encryption transmission technology to protect patient data adequately.

 - Not store video transmissions.
-The video service provider cannot store video transmissions without your explicit approval, as this creates a huge risk for the security of the patient data.
+The video service provider cannot store video transmissions without explicit approval, as this creates a considerable risk to the security of the patient data.

 - Use appropriate security measures such as authentication, access auditing and reporting, well-defined per-user access controls, etc.

-When a video service meets these criteria, it’s considered as an option for videoconferencing for healthcare organizations.
+When a video service meets these criteria, it may be considered an option for videoconferencing for healthcare organizations.
 But once healthcare providers choose and implement a particular service, they need to do the following:

 - Consider how the organization will define its legal health record.
 If the legal health record includes the video recording, consider how your organization will respond to patient requests for copies of the information.